-Nayara's strong liquidity derives comfort from cash and cash equivalents of around ₹11,657 crore as on June 30, 2023 and large amount of undrawn sanctioned fund and non-fund based working capital limits.
-Furthermore, Nayara's cash accruals are expected to have significant cushion vis-à-vis its term debt repayment obligations in the medium term.
-Nayara has a committed capex of around ₹2,655 crore in FY24 towards polypropylene project, which is proposed to be met through term debt and available liquidity.
-On the back of its strong liquidity, Nayara prepaid its NCDs of ₹2,285 crore by end-FY23.
+Nayara's strong liquidity derives comfort from cash and cash equivalents of around ₹14,030 crore as on December 31, 2023 and large amount of undrawn sanctioned fund and non-fund-based working capital limits.
+Nayara recently enhanced its working capital limits by ₹600 crore with total sanctioned working capital limits of ₹13,967 crore.
+Nayara's cash accruals are expected to have significant cushion compared to its term debt repayment obligations in the medium term.
 Nayara's plans to deploy the current healthy liquidity and its impact on its credit profile will be a key monitorable.